-Castlegar is world-class destination when it comes to freshwater angling.
+Castlegar is a world-class destination when it comes to freshwater angling.
 Whether your preference is fly fishing for trout in mountain streams, jigging for walleye in rivers or casting for lake lunkers, there’s something for every angler who lives in or visits Castlegar.

 Take Graham Cloutier for example.
 He moved to the area from Northern British Columbia 20 years ago and has never tired of the amazing angling opportunities in the region.
 In fact, he liked it so much, he started his own angling company 12 years ago called Chillbilly Charters.
 His favourite type of excursion starts at the Lions Head Pub and then guests are taken to the launch directly across the road and loaded into a 16-foot drift boat.
 He’ll then drift down the Columbia River anchoring at various spots where he knows the fish will bite.
 “Because I use a drift boat, I can get into a lot of different spots that power boats and shoreline fisherman can’t get to,” he says.